 The NeuroAffective Relational Model™ (NARM™) is a powerful theoretical and clinical model for addressing complex trauma.

-This 2-hr online webinar will offer an overview of complex trauma from a NARM perspective.
-While it is geared toward helping professionals working with complex trauma, anyone is welcome and can benefit from the information presented in the webinar.
-Understanding and being able to work with developmental dynamics is critical for helping our clients, and ourselves, in the healing process.
+For mental health and other helping professionals, understanding and being able to work with unresolved developmental dynamics is critical for helping our clients in the healing process.
 We will look at how one’s life experience presents itself in the context of a complex, psychobiologically-driven relational framework that is often largely unconscious.
 This framework, laid down by our early attachment experiences, shapes our development, who we are in the world (our Self), and how we relate to others.
 When one is having difficulty shifting out of old patterns, these implicit dynamics are at play and must be addressed.
 The NARM approach presents a dynamic model that has profound clinical implications for healing complex trauma.

 - Overview of NARM’s theoretical and clinical approach to attachment, relational and developmental trauma